Gulf of Mexico Oil Rig Platforms & Pipelines Fishing Map – 2020 (FREE)

 When fishing pipelines, be aware that the pipe might be buried for much of its length.
 But the pipe may occasionally rise above the sand or mud to connect to the next section at junction boxes.
 Note that many chart plotters cannot load the pipeline files due to the number of points in the tracks required to accurately trace the pipelines.
 If this happens, you can view the pipelines (and platforms) in Google Earth or a free program like EasyGPS.

-The platforms, provided in GPX files, are broken into three categories:
+The platforms, provided in GPX files, are broken into two categories:

 - Platforms without a removal date (“NRD”).
 Platforms that, in the BOEM data, do not have a removal date.
 Most of the 1,403 platforms should exist.

-These categories are further divided into East, Central, and West.
+These categories are further divided into West, Central West, Central East, and East.
 For example, you could import just the platforms without a removal date for the western section.

 The name field includes the Complex ID of the rig.
 The description or comment field includes block number, complex ID, platform name when available, distance to shore, depth, whether the platform is attended 8 hours, whether it is manned 24 hours a day, number of decks, number of beds if applicable, date the platform was installed, and date the platform was removed if applicable.
 Note that most Raymarine and Garmin units will not load more than the first 30 or so characters of the description.